 toxicated.
 Each year, thousands of Texans are involved in a DWI accident, and about 2,000 Texans die every year due to fatal injuries sustained during a drunk driving accident.

 Many of these tragic DWI accidents could have been prevented if the driver sought out help for alcoholism before getting behind the wheel.
-If you or someone you love has suffered a loss because of a drunk driver, please contact the experienced Dallas personal injury lawyers at the Law Offices of W.T.
-Johnson to set-up a free, no-obligation consultation today.
+If you or someone you love has suffered a loss because of a drunk driver, please contact the experienced Dallas personal injury lawyers at the Law Offices of Crowe, Arnold and Majors to set-up a free, no-obligation consultation today.